-HEALTH SERVICES
+MILLERSVILLE UNIVERSITY HEALTH SERVICES

-Millersville University Health Services (MUHS), located in the Witmer building, is staffed by licensed medical professionals and provides medical care necessary for maintaining health and well-being.
-Services are available to all registered students Monday through Friday.
-There is no charge for a visit to Health Services, with minimal charges for some medications and testing.
-Services include (but are not limited to) treatment for minor illness and injuries; men's and women's health exams; monitoring and management of some chronic health conditions; educational advice for health concerns; physical examinations; vaccinations, including FREE flu vaccine; some orthopedic supplies; TB testing; in-house lab testing and medical procedures such as EKGs, wound care and laceration repair.
-Students can also obtain FREE over-the-counter medications and supplies from the Self Care Cart, located in the reception area.
+Millersville University Health Services, located in the Witmer building, is staffed with licensed medical professionals.
+Our staff provides medical services necessary for maintaining the health and well-being of all registered students.
+There is no charge for a visit to Health Services and only minimal charges for some medications, testing and orthopedic supplies.
+Services include but are not limited to treatment for minor illnesses and injuries; preventive, athletic and sexual-health exams; vaccinations (including free flu vaccines); TB testing; in-house lab testing; and other medical procedures such as EKGs, wound care and laceration repair.
+Our practitioners provide education and advice for health concerns and work closely with students' PCPs to monitor and manage some chronic health conditions.
+Students can obtain free over-the-counter medications and supplies for minor illnesses and injuries from the Self-Care Cart, located in the reception area.

-In order to best serve students, MUHS requires all students to submit a Health Evaluation form, which includes a TB screening, Record of Immunizations, and physical exam, prior to matriculation to the University.
-The Health Evaluation form can be accessed at www.millersville.edu/healthservices.
-The deadline for submitting the Health Evaluation form is August 1 for fall matriculation and January 1 for spring matriculation.
-For more information, call 717-871-5250, or visit www.millersville.edu/healthservices or you may e-mail to hservices@millersville.edu.
+In order to best serve Millersville Unniversity students, Health Services requires that all students submit a physical exam with past medical history, immunization record and TB screening questionnaire.
+Our Health Evaluation Form can be accessed on our website at www.millersville.edu/healthservices.
+The deadline for submitting this information to Health Services is August 1 for fall matriculation and January 1 for spring matriculation.
+For more information or to answer your questions, please call 717-871-5250, visit our website or e-mail hservices@millersville.edu.

-INTERNATIONAL STUDENT & SCHOLAR SERVICES
+INTERNATIONAL STUDENT AND SCHOLAR SERVICES

-Office of International Programs and Services (IPS) offers a variety of services and programs for international students at Millersville University.
+The Office of International Programs and Services (IPS) offers a variety of services and programs for international students at Millersville University.
 The dedicated staff provides information, programs, and immigration and cultural advising.
-Any international student with questions regarding his or her visa status should contact IPS as it relates to employment, obtaining a PA driver's license, maintaining their immigration status or any other related topic.
+Any international student with questions regarding his or her visa status should contact IPS as it relates to employment, obtaining a Pennsylvania driver's license, maintaining their immigration status or any other related topic.